-Information about share capital is shown in note 3.8.
+Information about share capital is shown in note 3.9 to the financial statements.

 Going concern

 The Directors have made an assessment of the Company's ability to continue as a going concern and are satisfied that the Company has the resources to continue in business for 12 months from the approval of the financial statements.